Caroline Kennard: Challenging Darwin

 Nonetheless, despite her interests in women's issues and social reform within the nation, she was also intrigued by science, particularly the study of mosses and ferns.
 Due to her interests in both science and improving women's social status, she challenged Charles Darwin's theory regarding the biological inferiority of women.
 Consequently, Kennard is best known for her correspondence with Darwin himself in regards to his belief that women are biologically inferior to men, which she wholeheartedly disagreed with.

 The theory that Kennard questioned was found within Darwin's On the Origin of Species, which emphasized that women are in fact inferior to men.
 Kennard became uneasy after she heard a woman use Darwin's Origin of Species theory regarding women's inferiority as evidence that women are scientifically inferior to their male counterparts.
 As a result, this incident motivated Kennard to personally write Darwin in 1881 declaring that this was inaccurate as she attested that women are not scientifically inferior to men.
 Kennard's goal was to receive clarification from Darwin as she did not think this theory held any truth.

-In response, Darwin wrote back to Kennard, referencing his work titled Descent of Man as he stated, “I certainly think that women though generally superior to men [in] moral qualities are inferior intellectually.”
+In response, Darwin wrote back to Kennard, referencing his work Descent of Man as he stated, “I certainly think that women though generally superior to men [in] moral qualities are inferior intellectually.”
 Darwin noted that the only way to solve this inferiority and for the sexes to be considered equal was for women to become “breadwinners," or to assume economic responsibility and make their own money through work.
 However, Darwin continued by emphasizing that if women became “breadwinners” this would negatively harm the domestic, household sphere where he felt women belonged by resulting in the neglect of children and other household duties.
 This is illustrated in his letter to Kennard claiming, “To do this, as I believe, women must become as regular ‘bread-winners’ as are men; and we may suspect that the easy education of our children, not to mention the happiness of our homes, would in this case greatly suffer.”